Keyword: Gratitude

 More results

 The writer expresses deep gratitude to the King for his guidance and support in his later years.
-He criticises the value of metaphysical and theological debates, asserting that true distinction comes from meaningful contributions like those of Archimedes and Newton, rather than from the mundane tasks of lesser scholars.
-He acknowledges that while literature and style hold real merit, history often falls short in accuracy.
+He criticises the value of metaphysical and theological debates, asserting that true distinction arises from meaningful contributions—like those of Archimedes and Newton—rather than from the mundane efforts of lesser scholars.
+He acknowledges that, while literature and style possess genuine merit, history often falls short in terms of accuracy.
 Finally, he reflects on his own financial dealings, praises the King’s example of humanity, and offers his humble thanks and admiration.

 Repository: National Library of Russia